DontTalkJustTravel

 Legends often involve:

-• Old aristocratic homes
+• Old aristocratic homes and families

-• Spirits tied to betrayal or loss
+• Spirits tied to betrayal, loss, or regret

-• Sounds in empty buildings at night
+• Sounds in empty buildings at night (steps, voices, distant music)

-Havana’s legends feel sad more than scary.
+Havana’s legends often feel sad more than scary — like the city remembers everything.

-Vibe: Mystical, nature-based
+Vibe: Mystical, nature-based.

-Unlike cities, rural legends focus on:
+Unlike cities, rural legends focus less on forts and more on the land itself:

 • Forest spirits